The Yesterday Scholarship program has been created by debut novelist Felicia Yap to provide a vital start today to one talented writer of tomorrow.

 (Further information on courses eligible for this scholarship – below)

-As Felicia explains in this video, a kind benefactor once generously donated funds to enable Felicia to study at university – now Felicia has in turn committed to pass on the good deed by helping somebody else.
+As Felicia explains in this blog piece and this video, a kind benefactor once generously donated funds to enable Felicia to study at university – now Felicia has in turn committed to pass on the good deed by helping somebody else.

 Felicia also talks in the video about her debut novel Yesterday, which has given the scholarship its name – and her path to publication.
 Yesterday is a major hardback and ebook publication from Wildfire on 10 August, and is represented by Curtis Brown's Jonny Geller.

 It is hoped that the winner will pass on the good deed if they’re ever in a position to do so – through a gift to somebody else who needs financial assistance to make a leap in their life and achieve their full potential.

 Felicia is aiming high with this scholarship – she wants it to be life-transforming, to make a difference.
 As neither of her parents have been to university (and all her studies have been funded by scholarships and generosity), she hopes to help those of a similar, less-privileged background.
 If you are a talented writer without the financial means to attend a Curtis Brown Creative course – and if you do/did not have two university-educated parents – this opportunity is for you.